sabrina-zeidan/speedguard/README.txt

 * [Fixed] PHP Warning: Illegal string offset 'displayValue' in Admin bar when test is in progress
 * [Fixed] Critical error on custom post type archive page
 * [Fixed] Tests for terms pages were not being deleted on uninstall
+* [Fixed] Styles and scripts loaded for not logged-in user after version 1.8
 * [Tweak] Wait time before retesting reduced to 3 minutes

 = Version 1.8.2 - Septemeber 9, 2020 =